MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 ---
 title: Author an Embedded Dossier
+description: To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dossier in the authoring mode, whether it is during the initial load or in the view mode of the dossier.
 ---

 Embedding MicroStrategy content within critical business applications empowers users to make smarter decisions by taking advantage of the dossier development efforts that occur behind the scenes.
-To allow users to conveniently edit a dossier, the MicroStrategy 2021 Update 3 release exposes the authoring mode, whether it is during the initial load or in the view mode of the dossier.
+To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dossier in the authoring mode, whether it is during the initial load or in the view mode of the dossier.

 ## Embedding SDK Functionalities